-- 1. The Working Group on Tanks met from 13 to 15 March 2017 in Bern on the basis of the mandate from the RID/ADR/ADN Joint Meeting, under the chairmanship of Mr. Arne Bale (United Kingdom) Mr. Kees de Putter (Netherlands) as secretary.
-The relevant documents were submitted to the plenary session and transferred to the Working Group for consideration. - 2.
-The Working Group on Tanks, consisting of 25 experts from 12 countries and 6 non-governmental organizations, dealt with the following official and informal documents:
+1. The Working Group on Tanks met from 13 to 15 March 2017 in Bern on the basis of the mandate from the RID/ADR/ADN Joint Meeting, under the chairmanship of Mr. Arne Bale (United Kingdom) and with Mr. Kees de Putter (Netherlands) as secretary.
+The relevant documents were submitted to the plenary session and transferred to the Working Group for consideration.

+2. The Working Group on Tanks, consisting of twenty-five experts and representatives of twelve countries and six non-governmental organizations, dealt with the following official and informal documents:

+^{} Circulated by the Intergovernmental Organisation for International Carriage by Rail (OTIF) under the symbol OTIF/RID/RC/2017-B. Unless otherwise indicated, the other documents referred to in this report under the symbol ECE/TRANS/WP.15/AC.1/ followed by the year and a serial number were circulated by OTIF under the symbol OTIF/RID/RC/ followed by the year and the same serial number.

+^{} Circulated by the Intergovernmental Organisation for International Carriage by Rail (OTIF) under the symbol OTIF/RID/RC/2017-A/Add.1.

 Documents: ECE/TRANS/WP.15/AC.1/2017/3 (Germany)

 ECE/TRANS/WP.15/AC.1/2017/13 (EIGA)

-ECE/TRANS/WP.15/AC.1/2017/17 (the Netherlands) ECE/TRANS/WP.15/AC.1/2017/18 (the Netherlands) ECE/TRANS/WP.15/AC.1/2017/19 (the Netherlands)
+ECE/TRANS/WP.15/AC.1/2017/17 (Netherlands)

+ECE/TRANS/WP.15/AC.1/2017/18 (Netherlands)

+ECE/TRANS/WP.15/AC.1/2017/19 (Netherlands)

+ECE/TRANS/WP.15/AC.1/2017/20 (France)

-ECE/TRANS/WP.15/AC.1/2017/20 (France) ECE/TRANS/WP.15/AC.1/2017/21 (France)
+ECE/TRANS/WP.15/AC.1/2017/21 (France)

 ECE/TRANS/WP.15/AC.1/2017/22 (United Kingdom)

 ECE/TRANS/WP.15/AC.1/144 (Secretariat)

-Informal documents: INF.
-6 (UIP)

-INF.
-7 (United Kingdom)

-INF.
-8 (ECFD) INF.
-11 (Belgium)

-INF.
-12 (United Kingdom) INF.
-13 (United Kingdom) INF.
-25 (United Kingdom)
+Informal documents: INF.6 (UIP) INF.7 (United Kingdom) INF.8 (ECFD) INF.11 (Belgium) INF.12 (United Kingdom) INF.13 (United Kingdom) INF.25 (United Kingdom) INF.27 (Germany)

-INF.
-27 (Germany)

-Item 1: ECE/TRANS/WP.15/AC.1/2017/3 (Germany) - Introduction of a definition of diameter of shell.
+Item 1: ECE/TRANS/WP.15/AC.1/2017/3 (Germany) - Introduction of a definition of diameter of shell

-- 3. The proposal by Germany is to improve the understanding of "diameter of the shell", that when used, the internal diameter is meant.
-To achieve this a definition is proposed. - 4.
-The group agreed at the previous session that this is correct for 6.8.
-Some experts expressed that the definition also touches 6.7.
-Although there is consensus that where diameter of shell is used in 6.7 also the internal diameter is intended, it is questioned if this can be decided by the Joint Meeting.
-It was said that this should be brought to the attention of the Sub-committee of experts on transport of dangerous goods. - 5.
-The definition was amended to "diameter" to better address all situations it was used in 6.8 and 6.7, with an explanation that it is for shells for tanks not to conflict with other place were "diameter" is used e.g. for explosive articles.
+3. The proposal by Germany was to improve the understanding that, when used, the term "diameter of the shell", meant, the internal diameter.
+To achieve this a definition was proposed.

+4. The Group agreed at the previous session that this interpretation is correct for Chapter 6.8.
+Some experts considered that the definition also concerns Chapter 6.7.
+Although there was consensus the meaning should be the same in Chapter 6.7, it was questioned whether this could be decided by the Joint Meeting.
+It was said that this should be brought to the attention of the Sub-committee of Experts on the Transport of Dangerous Goods.

+5. The proposed definition was amended to better address all situations where this term was used in chapters 6.8 and 6.7, with an explanation that it applied to shells of tanks only, to avoid conflicts in other places where the term may be used with another meaning, e.g. for explosive articles.